-vutil32 (Windows) and mfvutil (UNIX) Rebuilds a file that has become corrupt, or one that contains a large number of deleted records that you want to remove from the file. vio32 (Windows) and mfvio (UNIX) Enables you to collect a group of files together into archives, and allows you to extract some or all of these files from these archives. loguti132 (Windows) and mfloguti1 (UNIX) Enables you to examine and edit an ACUCOBOL-GT transaction log file. acusort (Windows) and mfvissort (UNIX) Enables you to sort or merge Vision files.
+vutil32 (Windows) and Rebuilds a file that has become corrupt, or one that contains a large number of deleted records that you want to remove from the file. mfvutil (UNIX) vio32 (Windows) and mfvio Enables you to collect a group of files together into archives, and allows you to extract some or all of these files from these archives.
+(UNIX) logutil32 (Windows) and Enables you to examine and edit an ACUCOBOL-GT transaction log file. mflogutil (UNIX) acusort (Windows) and mfvissort (UNIX)

+Enables you to sort or merge Vision files.